-4. GENERAL OPERATIONS
+3.0 GENERAL OPERATIONS

-- 4.1 Any mechanical malfunction or spillage of material shall be attended to and remedied as soon as possible.
-Any spillage or mechanical malfunction shall be in the log book, with details of any remedial measures taken. - 4.2 Any incident likely to give rise to emissions that may have an impact on neighbouring residents shall be reported immediately to this authority. - 4.3 A copy of this permit shall be located on site such that all operatives involved in the process have unrestricted access to it. - 4.4 The operator shall supply to this Authority, on demand and without charge, a copy of all or part of the records required to be kept by this permit. - 4.5 The operator shall undertake regular cleaning and preventative maintenance including inspection and repair/replacement on all plant and equipment concerned with the emission, capture, transport and control of emissions to atmosphere.
+- 3.1 Any malfunction or breakdown resulting in abnormal emissions shall be investigated immediately and normal operations shall only continue once the fault has been rectified.
+All such malfunctions or breakdowns shall be recorded on the weekly plant sheet outlined in clause 1.2. - 3.2 Any malfunction or breakdown resulting in emissions which are likely to affect the local community shall be reported to this Local Authority immediately. - 3.3 The operator shall notify this Local Authority of the location of the crusher machine at least 48 hours prior to its operational use at any location. - 3.4 A copy of this permit shall be kept with the crusher machine at all times during its transport to and use at any location. - 3.5 The operator shall supply to this Local Authority, on demand and without charge, a copy of all or part of the records kept in accordance with this permit. - 3.6 The operator shall supply to this Authority, on demand and without charge, a copy of all or part of the records required to be kept by this permit. - 3.7 The operator shall undertake regular cleaning and preventative maintenance including inspection and repair/replacement on all plant and equipment concerned with the emission, capture, transport and control of emissions to atmosphere.
 Where necessary manufacturers guidelines shall be used to determine the regularity of maintenance.
-Records of preventative maintenance including inspections and any works undertaken shall be kept on site and made available to the local authority inspector on request. - 4.6 Spares and consumables for plant and equipment used in the installation in particular that subject to continual use or wear shall be held on site or shall be available at short notice.
-Such plant or equipment shall not be used unless that plant or equipment is capable of working in accordance with the conditions of this permit. - 4.7 Staff at all levels shall receive the necessary training and instruction in their duties relating to control of the activities and emissions to air.
-Records shall be kept which details all relevant training provided to staff, and these records shall be kept for a minimum of 2 years. - 4.8 If there is any intention to change any aspect of the prescribed installation from the description contained in the beginning of this permit, or any other aspect which may affect the substances or concentration or amount of substances being emitted to atmosphere, the operator shall notify the regulator of the proposed changes at least 4 weeks in advance before the changes take place.
+Records of preventative maintenance including inspections and any works undertaken shall be kept on site and made available to the local authority inspector on request.

+- 3.8 Spares and consumables for plant and equipment used in the installation in particular that subject to continual use or wear shall be held on site or shall be available at short notice.
+Such plant or equipment shall not be used unless that plant or equipment is capable of working in accordance with the conditions of this permit. - 3.9 Staff at all levels shall receive the necessary training and instruction in their duties relating to control of the activities and emissions to air.
+Records shall be kept which details all relevant training provided to staff, and these records shall be kept for a minimum of 2 years. - 3.10 If there is any intention to change any aspect of the prescribed installation from the description contained in the beginning of this permit, or any other aspect which may affect the substances or concentration or amount of substances being emitted to atmosphere, the operator shall notify the regulator of the proposed changes at least 4 weeks in advance before the changes take place.